tvanantwerp/automated-social-images/blog.md

 }
 ```

 Finally, now that we've got the correct font size, we can draw our post name to the canvas.
-For extra readability, we'll add a mostly transparent white stroke to the black text.
+We'll add a mostly transparent white stroke to the black text for extra readability.
 Once we're done drawing the text, we return the canvas from our function.

 ```typescript
 export async function createSocialImage(name: string): Promise<Canvas> {